- Découvertes

 - Form small balls with the dough and fry them until golden and crispy.

-- Drain them on absorbent paper and season with a pinch of salt.
+- Drain them on paper towels and season with a pinch of salt.

 Ingredients for 6 people